AdobeDocs/campaign-classic.en/help/interaction/using/anonymous-interactions.md

 ![](assets/do-not-localize/how-to-video.png) Watch this [video](https://helpx.adobe.com/campaign/classic/how-to/indetified-and-anonymous-interaction-in-acv6.html?playlist=/ccx/v1/collection/product/campaign/classic/segment/digital-marketers/explevel/intermediate/applaunch/get-started/collection.ccx.js&ref=helpx.adobe.com) to get an overview of how offers are delivered to identified and anonymous targets.

-## Target and store an environment for anonymous interactions {#targeting-and-storing-an-environment-for-anonymous-interactions}
+## Targeting and storing an environment for anonymous interactions {#targeting-and-storing-an-environment-for-anonymous-interactions}

 By default, Interaction comes with a pre-configured environment to target the recipient table (identified offers).
 If you wish to target another table (visitor table for anonymous offers or a specific recipient table), you need to use the target mapping wizard to create the environment.
-For more on this, see [Create an offer environment](../../interaction/using/live-design-environments.md#creating-an-offer-environment).
+For more on this, see [Creating an offer environment](../../interaction/using/live-design-environments.md#creating-an-offer-environment).

 When you create an anonymous environment via the mapping creation wizard, the **[!UICONTROL Environment dedicated to incoming anonymous interactions]** box is automatically checked in the environment's **[!UICONTROL General]** tab.